 "[I recommend] Larry M. Bartels's Unequal Democracy.
 Especially at this time every thoughtful American needs to learn as much as possible about the relationship of politics to economics."--Bill Clinton, Daily Beast

 "Obama can connect with voters on the economy by using history as a guideline.
 He should start by reading Unequal Democracy, by Princeton academic Larry Bartels.
 The non-partisan and non-political Bartels points out devastatingly after an exhaustive study of Democratic and Republican presidents that the Democrats built a better economy and a more just society."--James Carville, CNN

 "Many Americans know that there are characteristic policy differences between the [Republican and Democratic] parties.
 But few are aware of two important facts about the post-World War II era, both of which are brilliantly delineated in a new book, Unequal Democracy, by Larry M. Bartels, a professor of political science at Princeton.
 Understanding them might help voters see what could be at stake, economically speaking, in November."--Alan Blinder, New York Times

 "Bartels is the political scientist of the moment.
 Along with Obama, Bill Clinton also read and recommends Unequal Democracy.
 [M]ost people on the street could have told Bartels that the working poor fare better under Democrats . . . but the importance of these and some other findings in the book . . . is that they use scholarly methods to provide political explanations for economic problems."--Michael Tomasky, New York Review of Books

 "A provocative new book by Princeton professor Larry M. Bartels, one of the country's leading political scientists."--Dan Balz, Washington Post

-Other Princeton books authored or coauthored by Larry M. Bartels:
+Other Princeton books by Larry M. Bartels:

 Copublished with the Russell Sage Foundation